GroupProject2020/Ovito/doc/python/introduction/modifiers.rst

 Processing simulation trajectories
 --------------------------------------------------------------

-As mentioned in the :ref:`file_io_overview` section, it is possible to load a simulation trajectory consisting of a sequence of frames.
+As mentioned in the :ref:`file_io_overview` section, it is possible to import a simulation trajectory consisting of a sequence of frames.
-A pipeline typically processes one frame at a time of this sequence.
-You can request the processing of a specific simulation frame by passing the frame number to the pipeline's :py:meth:`~ovito.pipeline.Pipeline.compute` method, e.g.::
+A pipeline typically processes one frame at a time of the sequence.
+You can request the pipeline results for a specific simulation frame by passing the frame number to the pipeline's :py:meth:`~ovito.pipeline.Pipeline.compute` method, e.g.::

     pipeline = import_file("trajectory_*.dump")